realworldocaml/book/book/compiler-frontend/README.md

 - The compilation pipeline and what each stage represents

-- Source preprocessing via Camlp4 and the intermediate forms
+- Source preprocessing via ppx and the intermediate forms

 - The type-checking process, including module resolution